maban/styleguides/_resourcearticle/README.md

-# Adding a link to an article
+# Adding an article

-To add an article, [create a new file within the _resourcearticle folder](https://github.com/maban/styleguides/new/gh-pages/_resourcearticle) and paste this templating code into it:
+To add an article:

+1. [create a new file within the _resourcearticle folder](https://github.com/maban/styleguides/new/gh-pages/_resourcearticle) (the same one as this README).
+2. Give it a name that's the same as the title of the article, with words separated by hyphens.
+3. Paste the following templating code into it:

 ```
 ---